Paula Badosa: Endorsements

 Badosa is endorsed by Nike for clothing, shoes, and apparel, after having been previously endorsed by Adidas.
 Badosa is endorsed by Wilson for racquets, specifically using the Wilson Blade 98.
 She has also been signed as a brand ambassador for Iberdrola, a Spanish power company.
 In May, 2025, Badosa partnered with The 1916 Company to create a fully jewelry collection, called 'Aces'.

 Personal life

+Between 2020 and 2021, Badosa was in a relationship with comedian and television host David Broncano.

+Later, between 2021 and 2023, she was dating Cuban model Juan Betancourt.

 As of May 2023, she was in a relationship with fellow tennis player Stefanos Tsitsipas.
 In May 2024, she announced on Instagram that they had amicably parted ways, but the couple reunited three weeks later.
-In July 2025 it was reported that they had split up.
+In July 2025, it was reported that they had split up.

 Television and film

 Badosa appeared in Season 1 of the tennis docuseries Break Point, which premiered on Netflix on 13 January 2023.